ROBERT DE NIRO (Jackie Burke) Robert De Niro launched his

 Parents, Fifteen Minutes, Showtime, Analyze That and Meet the Fockers.

-In 1992, Tribeca TV was launched with the acclaimed series "Tribeca."
-De Niro
+In 1992, Tribeca TV was launched with the acclaimed series Tribeca.
+De Niro was

-restaurant.
-The center offers a full range of services for entertainment
+banquet hall and restaurant.
+The center offers a full range of services for